XiaoxiaoWang87/xiaoxiaowang87.github.io/_posts/2016-11-08-election_day.md

 **1. It is mainly dominated by systematic errors.**

 Nate Silver mentioned [here](http://fivethirtyeight.com/features/election-update-dont-ignore-the-polls-clinton-leads-but-its-a-close-race/) that the 14 fully post-Comey polls he used have a combined sample size of **23,032**, which yields a **0.6%** of **statistical error**.
-If we assume an average **2%** of total error, then the **systematic error** should be **> 1.9%**.
+If I assume an average **2%** of total error, then the **systematic error** should be **> 1.9%**.

 * What are systematic errors?

-  In short, they are the **biases** of a measurement.
+  In short, they are **biases** of a measurement.
 They affect repeated measurements in the same way.
 They are not directly due to statistics of the data and can not be reduced by increasing the sample size.
 This is one of the first concepts you will encounter in a college physics course.

 * Where do they come from?